Study Examines India’s Policies for Financial Inclusion of the Unbanked

 Globally, 1.7 billion people do not have a bank account, and policymakers struggle to provide affordable, safe and accessible financial services to the unbanked population.

-Despite India’s long history of financial inclusion initiatives, the country has had limited success at drawing its most vulnerable citizens into using banks and rather than high-cost or risky arrangements such as borrowing from moneylenders or hiding cash under a mattress.
+Despite India’s long history of financial inclusion initiatives, the country has had limited success at drawing its most vulnerable citizens into using banks and financial services rather than high-cost or risky arrangements such as borrowing from moneylenders or hiding cash under a mattress.

 Doctoral student Gaurav R. Sinha and social work professor Lissette M. Piedra at the University of Illinois at Urbana-Champaign examined some of the policies that India implemented over a 24-year period to determine why a large proportion of its citizens remained unbanked.